JoergStrebel/VirtualZoo/computer_consciousness.md

 The following design principles should be followed:
 - Associativity: seeing is recognizing
 - Asynchrony: internal processes operate temporally independently
 - Distribution: cognitive functions are executed in different centers or areas.
 Cognitive functions are realized as ensembles of experts, which need to align to reach the best result.
-One cognitive function, but several possible implementations
+One cognitive function, but several possible implementations.
+Explainable models are a must.
 - Parallelism: there is more than one execution unit for cognitive operations